mwb249/taxparcel-geoenrich/README.md

 ## Installation

 ### Requirements
-Because Tax Parcel Geoenrich uses the ArcPy site package, it can only be run on a machine that has a licensed version of Esri ArcGIS Pro or ArcGIS Server (the back-end server software component of ArcGIS Enterprise) installed.
+Tax Parcel Geoenrich uses the ArcPy site package and it can only be run on a machine that has a licensed version of Esri ArcGIS Pro or ArcGIS Server (the back-end server software component of ArcGIS Enterprise) installed.
 The installation instructions are Windows centric, however, it is possible to run Tax Parcel GeoEnrich from a Linux machine that has ArcGIS Server installed.